 That’s beta slippage in action.

-In trending markets (market goes steadily up or down), leveraged ETFs can perform as expected — sometimes even better.
+In trending markets leveraged ETFs can perform as expected sometimes even better.

 In choppy markets (lots of up and down moves), the compounding works against you.
-Each swing eats away at the fund’s value.
+Each swing eats away at your profits.

 This is why many leveraged ETFs slowly grind lower over time, even if the underlying index is flat.